dincamihai/CarND-Traffic-Sign-Classifier-Project/writeup.md

 For example, I have avoided operations like flipping or excessive rotation because the goal of the network is to identify road signs in their normal position and not in any unusual position.
 The augmentation could be improved by applying other types of noise, brightnes and/or contrast in random order.

-Here is an example of an original image [first left] and augmented images:
+Here is an example of an original image [first left] and augmented images generated from it:

 ![alt text][augmented-images]

-The augmented dataset has approximately equal number of examples per label
+The augmented dataset has approximately equal number of examples per label so the network will treat all labels as equally important.

 ![alt text][augmented-dataset]